DysphoriAlluka/Big-Ben/README.md

 *Description:* Pings the bot and gives the ms latency
 *Usage:* bing
 ### colour
-*Description:* Shows preview for a given colour
+*Description:* Shows preview for a given hex colour
 *Usage:* colour [hex]
 ### help
 *Description:* Shows list of commands and gives basic information on the bot